ga4gh/ga4gh-schemas/doc/source/schemas/rnaquantificationmethods.rst

       'nextPageToken' from the previous response.
   :type pageToken: null|string

-  This request maps to the body of 'POST /featuregroup/search' as JSON.
+  This request maps to the body of 'POST /quantificationgroup/search' as JSON.

-.. avro:record:: SearchFeatureGroupResponse
+.. avro:record:: SearchQuantificationGroupResponse

-  :field featureGroup:
+  :field quantificationGroup:
-    The list of matching feature groups.
+    The list of matching quantification groups.
-  :type featureGroup: array<org.ga4gh.models.FeatureGroup>
+  :type quantificationGroup: array<org.ga4gh.models.QuantificationGroup>
   :field nextPageToken:
     The continuation token, which is used to page through large result sets.
       To get the next page of results, set this parameter to the value of 'nextPageToken' from the previous response.
   :type nextPageToken: null|string

-  This is the response from 'POST /featuregroup/search' expressed as JSON.
+  This is the response from 'POST /quantificationgroup/search' expressed as JSON.